 Southwest Rapid Rewards

-If you live in the Southwest city, in general, people love Southwest.
+If you live in a Southwest city, in general, people love Southwest.
 Free checked bags, an optimized boarding process, and no crazy fees for canceling or changing a ticket.
 Many people will complain about the “cattle call” style boarding process, but it is likely the fastest one (thank you MythBusters).

 While the program doesn't allow you to pool your earned points, Southwest is abundantly clear about what you'll pay in points versus cash for any flight.
 The number of points required is directly correlated to the cash price of the ticket, and while you won't receive champagne and a lie-flat seat with Southwest, you can still get great value out of their points.